Trent Beretta: Other media

 Marasciulo appeared in a 2011 episode of Silent Library alongside Dolph Ziggler, Chris Masters, Curt Hawkins, JTG, and Caylen Croft.

 Personal life

+Marasciulo is the middle son of three boys born to Al and Sue.
+Sue is a retired schoolteacher and the author of two children's books designed to assist children with dyslexia overcome their reading challenges.

-Marasciulo's mother, Sue, gained exposure during Best Friends' feud with Santana and Ortiz.
-She first made her appearance at Fyter Fest, driving her son and his tag team partner Dustin Howard (better known as Chuck Taylor) before their title match in her Honda Odyssey minivan.
+Sue initially made her AEW debut during Best Friends' feud with Santana and Ortiz.
+She first made her appearance at Fyter Fest, driving her son and his tag team partner Dustin Howard (better known as Chuck Taylor) before their title match in her Honda Odyssey minivan, and has since made several more appearances, always driving a white minivan of some brand.

 Sue would often refer to Marasciulo by his real first name "Greggie" on TV.